 No matter where you end up picking for your elopement destination, the very fact that you are choosing to spend an intentional and meaningful day pledging your lives to each other makes it pretty much perfect.

 As a professional elopement photographer, I totally get it.
-There is something special about adventuring to a place that is both breathe-taking and secluded, allowing you to take hands, say your vows, and commit your lives to each other in a place that’s all yours.
+There is something special about adventuring to a place that is both breathe-taking and secluded.
+It allows you to take hands, say your vows, and commit your lives to each other in a place that’s all yours.

 Eloping is all about doing exactly what you and your partner want to do, wherever and however you want.
 That is one of the reasons that people decide to elope in the first place.
 The best place to elope is wherever the two of you are happiest together.
 For Erla and Sebatienne this was an African safari wedding celebration.
 No rules.
 No regulations.
 No guidelines.
 Just Erla, Sebastienne, their closest family and their dreams waiting to come true.

 Finding the perfect dress for a safari wedding can be tricky.
 It needs to travel well, stand up to the elements, and be light enough to remain comfortable in the heat of the African sun.
-Erla glowed in an unassuming yet enchantingly elegant gown.
+Erla glowed in an unassuming yet elegant gown from Grace Loves Lace.

 For a lot of couples, the location of their elopement ceremony comes down to one big factor: seclusion.
 Another reason couples choose to elope is because they want intimate moments, privacy, and total freedom to laugh, cry, and be themselves on such a special occasion.